Easy and tasty Soybean Sprouts and Shrimp Stir-fry with sweet potato noodles. Delicious served with a bowl of steamed rice.

 One of the most common vegetables in Malaysia is the humble mung bean sprout known as nga choy in Cantonese and tau geh in Hokkien.
-The latter has since been inducted into the Malay language.
 Bean sprouts are very inexpensive and easily available.
-Malaysians love their taugeh and this ubiquitous vegetable is found in fried noodles, soupy noodles, kerabu, or stir-fry dishes.
-Its cousin the soybean sprout though bigger, firmer, and crunchier is no match for it.
-Bigger and better does not equal greater popularity but the soybean sprout does have its followers.
+Malaysians love their taugeh.
+This ubiquitous vegetable is found in fried noodles, soupy noodles, kerabu (salad), and stir-fried dishes.
+Its cousin the soybean sprout is bigger, firmer, and crunchier.
+However, bigger does not equal greater popularity but it does have its followers.

-I enjoy both kinds of sprouts and the good news is that bean sprouts also very inexpensive and easily available here.
-Whenever I go to the Asian grocery store, I buy a bag each of mung bean sprouts and soybean sprouts.
-When buying sprouts, choose plump and white sprouts.
-They should be cooked as soon as possible as they only last a day or two in the refrigerator.
+I enjoy both kinds of sprouts.
+Fortunately, bean sprouts very inexpensive and easily available here.
+Whenever I go to the Asian grocery store, I buy a bag of each type.
+Always choose plump and white sprouts.
+Cooked sprouts as soon as possible because they only last a day or two in the refrigerator.

-I do trim my mung bean and soybean sprouts.
+I like to trim my mung bean and soybean sprouts.
 It is not as impossible or as crazy as it sounds.
-When the sprouts are nice and plump, they can be done quite quickly.
+When the sprouts are nice and plump, they can be trimmed very quickly.
 I remember way back when I was a kid, probably my first kitchen task was trimming bean sprouts.
-Talk about child labor, huh?
-We used to have huge family gatherings and a few people were given the task of trimming bean sprouts.
-Actually it wasn’t bad at all.
-We chatted and laugh while we worked.
+We used to have huge family gatherings and the younger members were often given the task of trimming bean sprouts.
+It wasn’t bad at all.
+We chatted while we worked.
 Much better than sweating it out over the stove. 😉

 In Malaysia, mung bean sprouts are usually stir-fried with salted fish when cooked as a side dish while soybean sprouts are chopped and cooked with minced pork.
 Shrimps are also a good choice as they cook quickly.
 Mung bean sprouts should be added at the end and cooked for no more than 30 seconds.
 Soybean sprouts are a little hardier and may stay in the pan for 3 to 4 minutes.

 Frying bean sprouts with shrimps and chilies is pretty classic.
-I added sweet potatoes noodles to bulk up this Soybean Sprouts and Shrimp Stir-fry.
-The green onions are to give it an additional pop of color.
+I added sweet potato noodles to bulk up this Soybean Sprouts and Shrimp Stir-fry.
+The green onions give the dish a contrast of colors.
 Sometimes I use Chinese chives instead.
 For a vegan version, check out Soybean Sprouts and Dried Tofu Stir-fry.

 - 2 oz (55g) sweet potato noodles (dangmyeon)